 It was the twentieth of November 1975.
 Franco had died early that morning at La Paz Hospital in Madrid.
 A string of heart attacks over the last five weeks had finished him off.
 He was eighty-two.

 The bar had been packed every morning with eager patrons starved of English news and desperate to hear the latest bulletin on Franco’s health via El Rubio’s transistor radio in the kitchen.
 There were all nationalities united by their lack of Spanish.
-It never ceased to amaze me how many foreigners had chosen to live in Spain despite the potential hazards of dictatorship.
+It never ceased to amaze me how many foreigners had chosen to live in Spain, despite the potential hazards of dictatorship.

 Now Franco was gone, deceased, stiff as a dead parrot, we were desperate to know what might happen next.
 Could we stay, or would we be forced to return to our homelands and face whatever demons we had escaped from?